vynthefluff/vynthefluff/README.md

 My most popular project I've worked on was **Frap's Casting Mod**, which became popular due to the unique settings it had at the time.
 I was also known for producing and selling a Gorilla Tag Utility mod, **weave**, however that was discontinued due to personal reasons.

-### I am currently working on an *Open-Source* Recoded version of my old casting mod, designed with ease of use in mind.
+### I am currently working on an *Open-Source* Recoded version of my old casting mod, after not updating it for over 1.5 years; V3 is designed with ease of use in mind.

 ---